Color Psychology: What Your Favorite Color Says About You

 Color psychology is the study of how colors influence human emotions, behaviors, and decision-making.
 It sits at the intersection of neuroscience, cultural anthropology, and behavioral psychology, and its applications range from clinical therapy to billion-dollar marketing campaigns.

 The colors you are drawn to — and the ones you instinctively avoid — are not random preferences.
 They reflect a complex interplay of biological hardwiring, cultural conditioning, and personal experience that reveals meaningful information about your psychological state and personality.
+Like the other frameworks in our personality guides, it's a lens rather than a verdict — worth keeping in mind as we go.

 The Science Behind Color Psychology